-- 4. Facilities assigned to this General Permit are sources of PM, PM10, PM{2.5}, SO2, CO, NO_X, VOC and HAP emissions.
-Some boilers burn only natural gas or only oil, and some boilers can burn either fuel.
-The type of fuel burned in the boiler affects the type and amount of emissions. - 5.
-LRAPA has assessed the level of emissions of all air pollutants from these facilities and determined that facilities complying with the operational limits and monitoring requirements of this permit have emission levels below the established levels of concern stated in the definition of Significant Emission Rates in LRAPA Title 12.
+- 4. Facilities assigned to this General Permit are sources of PM, PM10, PM{2.5}, SO2, CO, NO_x, VOC, GHG, and HAP emissions.
+Some boilers at facilities assigned to this General Permit combust only natural gas, oil, or a combination of these fuels.
+The type of fuel combusted in a boiler affects the type and amount of emissions. - 5.
+LRAPA has assessed the level of emissions of all air pollutants from these facilities and has determined that facilities complying with the operational limits and monitoring requirements of this permit have emission levels below the established levels of concern stated in the definition of Significant Emission Rates in LRAPA title 12.